tomasherceg/dotvvm-docs/Pages/advanced-testing-viewmodels.md

 ## Testing ViewModels

+One of the benefits of using the MVVM patterns is that the viewmodels are testable.
+Because the viewmodel doesn't have any dependencies on the user interface components, it is very easy to test.

-Viewmodels can be easily tested.
-In your test, just create an instance of the viewmodel, set the property values, call a method and verify that the results are correct.
+You can just create an instance of the viewmodel class, set its property values, call a method and verify that the results are correct.

 In the following example, you can see how easily the viewmodel can be tested.